-St. John’s exists to welcome, worship and witness to God’s love in the community.
+St. John’s exists to welcome, worship, and witness God’s love in the community.
 Our church stands in the heart of Angell Town, the area from which it takes its name.
-However, the parish boundaries stretch far and wide, and include the area east of the Brixton Road to Loughborough Junction, and south to Herne Hill.
+However, the parish boundaries stretch far and wide and include the area east of the Brixton Road to Loughborough Junction and south to Herne Hill.
 The town centre of Brixton has been neatly carved out of the parish boundary, but the parish still includes the Soweto First Child sculpture and the Police station on Brixton Road, the busy Brixton Village on Coldharbour Lane, the shops and restaurants on parts of Atlantic Road and Railton Road, and the infamous Barrier Block on the Moorlands Estate.

 We aim to witness to the love of God in our community within and without our building.
 In 1853, St. John’s was consecrated on the Angell Town estate to serve a growing suburban centre in Brixton.
 The aims of the church remain the same, but the area we serve now includes five large inner city estates, three primary schools (St. John’s, Hillmead and Loughborough), one secondary academy (Evelyn Grace), one community horse riding centre (Ebony Horse Club), one busy train station (Loughborough Junction), and the new developments of Brixton Village in the market, and new private housing developments in the south of the parish.